 Each routine is choreographed to a mix of Bollywood and contemporary pop songs and targets different muscle groups.
 The class is designed to be a full-body workout and incorporates many classical conditioning steps with a “Bollywood twist.”
 Toe taps, for example, become “Bolly-taps” when you add a hip drop and an additional focus on the obliques.

-Desai says her goal for all Dhoonya classes is to give participants the opportunity to learn about a new culture, let go of their inhibitions, and work towards their individual fitness goals.
+Desai says her goal for all Donya classes is to give participants the opportunity to learn about a new culture, let go of their inhibitions, and work towards their individual fitness goals.